Thomas-Gelf/icingaweb2-module-eventtracker/doc/44-Monitoring-State-API.md

 the IPC Incentage Process Cockpit, serving requests from the [Incentage](https://www.incentage.com/) Middleware Suite.

+> Hint: I didn't have much details about that software, it showed User-Agent
+> `Incentage Middleware Suite (IMS 8.03.00)`

 As no ACLs are applied, access to this feature is granted:

 * only for SSL-Requests